Chapter 14: The End

 I had always thought that was the worst thing that ever happened to me.

-That was a soft place to rest on a bed of eider down.
+That was a soft place to rest on a down bed.

 I would relive that day a hundred times if it meant escaping this fate, relive it ten thousand times.